-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - Although a specialist may require a referral, Network PlatinumChoice does not require a referral from your PCP when obtaining services from any specialists or other plan professionals in or out-of-network.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - Although, a specialist may require a referral, Network Health Medicare Explore does not require a referral from your PCP when obtaining services from any specialists or other in-network plan professionals.
 You can call the specialist's office directly or your PCP can help you coordinate the specialist visit.
-You are not limited to a specialist or hospital to which your PCP refers you to, but if the specialist or hospital is out-of-network, you may have a higher cost-sharing amount.
+You are not limited to specialists or hospitals to which your PCP refers you.

-If you need certain types of services, your PCP or specialist may need to get prior authorization (prior approval) from Network PlatinumChoice if that service is rendered in-network.
-Out-of-network providers and services do not require prior authorization.
-For services requiring a prior authorization please see Chapter 4, section 2.1 or visit your online member portal at login.networkhealth.com.
+If you need certain types of services, your PCP or specialist may need to get prior authorization (approval in advance) from Network Health Medicare Explore if that service is rendered in-network.
+For services requiring a prior authorization please see Chapter 4, Section 2.1 or visit your online member portal at login.networkhealth.com.
+With the exception of the Network Health Medicare Explore travel benefit, out-of-network providers and services require prior authorization.
+Please see Chapter 3, Section 1.2 for more information.
+In most instances, out-of-network providers and services are not covered without prior authorization.